janoberwahrenbrock/generalized-kelly-criterion/README.md

 - **`examples.py`**
   Provides example applications of the Generalized Kelly Criterion, including:
   - A manipulated coin toss game (discrete outcomes).
-  - A Gaussian-distributed return model (continuous outcomes).
+  - A Gaussian-distributed outcome model with a nonlinear return function (continuous outcomes).

 - **`requirements.txt`**
   Contains all necessary dependencies for running the implementation.